yaroslaff/pinkhash/README.md

 ~~~

 ## Languages
 Each method to convert hash into words in Pinkhash is called an *language*.
 For example, `nato` is one language and `rfc1751` is another language.
 Do not confuse this with a national language.
-Pinkhash now has built-in `eng1` language (which produces adjective+noun pair from large set of english words) but there could be another *english* language, e.g. one which uses only simple popular words, or one which builds longer phrases or one which produces poems or haiku.
+Pinkhash now has built-in `eng1` language (which produces adjective+noun pair from large set of english words) but in future there could be another *english* language, e.g. one which uses only simple popular words, or one which builds longer phrases or one which produces poems or haiku.

 Usually (but not always) language can produce hashes of specified (`-w`) number of words, but `eng1` never produces more then 2 words.
+Also pinkhash will not produce more words then needed to cover only lower 64bits of sha1 hash of input.

+`BIP-39` language (based on [BIP-0039](https://github.com/bitcoin/bips/tree/master/bip-0039)) has 10 *options* (wordlists), choose it with `-o`.
+See all options with `-h`/`--help`.

+## Disclaimer
+While pinkhash uses `RFC1751` and `BIP-0039`, it's not strictly following it!
+Pinkhash has it's own algorithms and just uses wordlists from these standards.
+Do not use pinkhash where you need strict standard compliance.

+Mnemonical pink hashes are NOT cryptographically strong.

 ## Contributions
 Contributions are welcome!
 Write me to yaroslaff / gmail.com to discuss or make a ticket and/or PR.